UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/protocols/dashit.md

 9. Use optimize_guides to return a predefined number of reads meeting a certain requirement.
 10. Score final guides against the input reads.

+### Starting up DASHit

+SO code seems to be pretty old and I can't get it to install on the server, probably could get it to work on my laptop, but thats not the point.

+Next the code does have a docker container that works,

+* Docker is a platform for creating, deploying, and managing lightweight, isolated environments called containers, which bundle applications with their dependencies to ensure consistent performance across different systems.
+It allows developers to build once and run anywhere, improving portability and scalability.

+However, docker requires you to run it under admin (sudo)

+* Singularity, is a container platform designed for high-performance computing (HPC) and scientific applications, enabling users to run applications in isolated environments without needing root privileges.
+It’s optimized for compatibility with shared computing resources, making it ideal for securely running complex applications and reproducible research across different systems.

+* The main difference between Docker and Singularity is their focus on use cases and security: Docker is designed primarily for software development, microservices, and scalable web applications, often requiring root privileges to manage containers.
+Singularity, on the other hand, is tailored for high-performance computing (HPC) environments, allowing users to run containers securely without root access, making it ideal for shared computing resources in academic and research settings.

+I've created a singularity docker sandbox that we can run on ther server.